LeiRoF/M2-Internship/docs/Diary.md

 </div>

 - There is still some verifications and probably improvements to ensure this model is not totally absurd before generating a huge dataset.

+## 09/02/2023

+- Added normalization at several steps of the process to have better control of the output.
+- Removing symtery by generating the initial lorentzian distribution in a bigger space and cropping this space after the fourier transform.